v2fly/v2fly-github-io/docs/en_US/config/protocols/http.md

 (Since v4.21.0)

 :::tip
 Note that although outbound HTTP can be used as a configuration for external access, the HTTP protocol is not encrypted and is thus not suitable for usage over public networks.
 Additionally, because HTTP does not support UDP routing, it will limit available networking functionality for supplementary protocols (DNS queries are unavailable for example).
-A more meaningful use of outbound HTTP is in special cases, where only an HTTP proxy can be used to access an internal network from an external connection, as a pre-proxy for connections of other protocol connections (see `OutboundObject`'s `ProxySettingsObject`).
+A more meaningful use of outbound HTTP is in special cases, where only an HTTP proxy can be used to access an internal network from an external connection, as a pre-proxy for connections using other protocols (see `OutboundObject`'s `ProxySettingsObject`).
 :::

 (Since v4.21.1)